 - Not all students are eager to learn.

-- Tutoring services are often short-term.
-Once your student has mastered or completed the course, your services are no longer needed.
+- Tutoring services often are short-term.
+Once your students have mastered or completed a course, your services are no longer needed.

 There are several ways to get started tutoring from home.
 One is to buy a tutoring franchise or business opportunity.
 Another is to sign up to work as a contractor at one of the many online tutoring companies such as Brainfuse, Chegg, or Tutor.com.
 Or, you can start from scratch on your own.

-If you’re ready to start helping students succeed in school, here’s a list of how to get started tutoring:
+If you’re ready to start helping students succeed in school, consider some of these steps:

-- Determine what subjects and educational level you can tutor in.
-Common topics needed include math, English, and science from primary grade to high school.
-Many college students need help in these areas (i.e. calculus or statistics), as well as in the subjects of their major.
+- Determine the subjects and educational level where you can help: Common topics where students need help include math, English, and science from elementary school through high school.
+Many college students need help in these areas and in subjects specific to their majors.

-- Make a list of potential students.
-Based on the subject and level you want to tutor, who are the people that are most likely to hire you, and where will you find them?
+- Make a list of potential students: Based on the subject and level you want to tutor, who are the people that are most likely to hire you, and where will you find them?

 - Decide how you’re going to provide tutoring services.
 Do you want to tutor only with local students or only online?
 Maybe you want to do both.
 If you’re going to tutor local students, where will you conduct the sessions?
 Note, you want to check with your local city/county zoning department if you plan to tutor in your home.
 Also make sure you have good liability insurance, in case your student gets hurt on your premises.

 - Gather the tools you’ll need to provide tutoring services.
-There are many teacher stores (online and off) where you can get workbooks and tools to assist in tutoring.
-If you plan to tutor online, make sure you have a good web cam with clear audio.
-You might consider using a service that allows for digital white board writing.
+There are many teacher stores (online and off) where you can get workbooks and other materials to assist in tutoring.
+If you plan to tutor online, make sure you have a good webcam with clear audio.
+You might consider using a service that allows for digital whiteboard writing.

 - Decide on your business structure.
 You can get started tutoring right away as a sole proprietor.
 To protect your personal assets, you might consider creating a limited liability company (LLC).

 - Create a business name.
-You can operate your business under your given name (i.e. Sally Sue), or you can create a business name (Excel Tutoring), or a combination of the both (Sally Sue Tutoring).
-If you don’t use your given name, you’ll may need to file a fictitious name statement with your city or county clerk’s office.
+You can operate your business under your given name or you can create a business name or a combination of both.

 - Obtain needed permits and licenses as required by your city or county.